clarissacarcha/samplemob/README.md

 # Customer Pending

 1. Consumer Profile Pix
-2. Ratings
-3. Saved Locations
-4. Fix Order Type Schedule, Today Only
+2. Fix Order Type Schedule, Today Only
-5. Handle sender/recipient location change when other is empty.
+3. Handle sender/recipient location change when other is empty.
 Focus on location
-6. Handle skip location still invoked after Proceed
+4. Handle skip location still invoked after Proceed
-7. Toktok Consumer App Change Profile
+5. Toktok Consumer App Change Profile
-8. (HALF) Item Description API (HARD CODE)
+6. (HALF) Item Description API (HARD CODE)
-9. Cant Cancel If Picked Up IN API
+7. Cant Cancel If Picked Up IN API
-10. Error on Splash, retry button
+8. Error on Splash, retry button
-11. Add Booking, Vehicle Type ID (Just in the backend)
+9. Add Booking, Vehicle Type ID (Just in the backend)
-12. (DONE) Password minimum 8 characters
-13. (DONE) Rating validation.
-Required star rating
-14. (DONE) Login page.
-Differentiate customer with rider.
-15. Change welcome message to welcome banners.
+10. Change welcome message to welcome banners.
-16. Notification on Rating
+11. Notification on Rating
-17. Limit viewable history to 15 days.
-Set in global settings
+12. Limit viewable history to 15 days.
+Set in global settings.
+Also limit related modules like notifications to 15 days
+13. POGI rating, conditional render
+14. Going back from details to placed orders, place a loading indicator
+15. Check if User is blocked by driver or consumer status.

 # Driver Pending